 In December 2014, Captain Lovejoy started her first assignment as a medical-surgical and cardiac nurse at Brooke Army Medical Center at FT Sam Houston, TX.
 She reported to Dwight D. Eisenhower Army Medical Center at FT Gordon, GA in August 2016, serving as a staff nurse and Charge nurse on a medical surgical pediatric unit.
 In July of 2018, CPT Lovejoy moved to Tacoma, WA to serve as a geriatric oncology and palliative care nurse at Madigan Army Medical Center at Joint Base Lewis-McChord.
 CPT Lovejoy was attached to the 193rd Medical Detachment under the 10th Field Hospital at FT Carson in March 2019 with duty at Madigan.
 In May 2019, she covered down as interim Clinical Nurse Officer in Charge (OIC) of her 31-bed inpatient medical unit.
 She was selected to serve as Clinical Nurse OIC of the 28-bed inpatient pediatric unit at Madigan in August 2019 through July 2022.
 In April 2020, CPT Lovejoy was mobilized with the 10th Field Hospital to build a 250 bed field hospital certified by the Washington State Hospital Association in six days to assist pandemic medical operations in Seattle, WA.
 From July-August 2019, she was sent to San Antonio, TX as part of the Urban Augmentation Medical Task Force 627 to strengthen local medical capabilities and ease stress on the civilian healthcare system in support of FEMA and Army North Joint Task Forces.
 CPT Lovejoy currently serves at the University of Tennessee as an Assistant Professor of Military Science.

-Captain Lovejoy and her husband, Captain Joshua Springer reside in Knoxville, TN.
-They have been married six years and share two children, Finnegan (4 years) and Aurora (10 months).
+Captain Lovejoy and her husband, Major Joshua Springer reside in Knoxville, TN.
+They have been married six years and share two children, Finnegan (4 years) and Aurora (10 months), and one on the way.